Welcome to the weed atlas!

 A patch of plantain.

-Pantago major is one of the most common weeds of roadsides, lawns, and pathways.
+Plantago major is one of the most common weeds of roadsides, lawns, and pathways.
 This plant will grow in wet or dry compacted soil, areas little else can.
 There are native species of this plant in the area, but if it's in your garden it is likely to be this one.
 Best method for eradication is to pull it after a good soaking rain and keep your soil aerated.
-Or live with it as this plant has a history of herbal usage.
+Otherwise, you'll just have to live with it.

 Polygonum caespitosum, Long-bristled Smartweed, Oriental Lady's Thumb, Smartweed